matteosandrin/matteosandrin.github.io/_posts/2016-05-09-visualizing-students-by-shared-classes.md

 <iframe style="width:100%;height:800px" src="/public/post-data/visualizing-students/bundle.html" frameBorder="0"></iframe>

 I made this graph to learn more about the [d3.js](https://d3js.org/) library, to delve into graph theory, and most importantly beacuse I like pretty visuals.

+*P.S.
+It does not work well at all on mobile devices.*